 - Yarn in the thickness and color of your choice.

 - Crochet hook in a suitable size for your yarn.

 All instructions are written in US terminology.

 - ch= chain stitch crochet

 - sl st= slip stitch crochet

 - tog= together

-- Make your foundation chain as long as you require.
+- Make a slip knot and then your foundation chain as long as your desired number of stitches.

 - Make 4 extra chains for turning.

 - Yarn over the hook 3 times.